Jurickson Profar Player Props: Rockies vs. Astros

 - The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in MLB.

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.63).
+- The Astros' 3.60 team ERA ranks second among all league pitching staffs.

-- Astros pitchers combine to surrender 94 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- The Astros rank 14th in baseball in home runs allowed (95 total, 1.1 per game).

-- His most recent appearance came on Saturday, June 17 against the Cincinnati Reds, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- The right-hander's most recent time out came on Thursday against the St. Louis Cardinals, when he tossed seven scoreless innings while giving up four hits.

-- The 27-year-old has a 4.37 ERA and 7 strikeouts per nine innings across nine games this season, while giving up a batting average of .300 to opposing hitters.
+- In 10 games this season, the 28-year-old has put up a 3.13 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.